A robust risk management process.

 Mitigating actions

 The Board maintains oversight of Group strategy development.
 The Group management team is engaged in ongoing review of competitor activity, development, acquisition and market opportunities.
-All potential acquisitions are subject to a review of their ability to generate a return on capital employed and their strategic fit with the Group.
+All potential investments are subject to a review of their ability to generate a return on capital employed and their strategic fit with the Group.
 The Group conducts appropriate internal and external due diligence prior to completing any acquisition.

 No change